da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

 ## 4. Bias-Free Stable (BFS) Monte Carlo estimators for financial instruments

 In this section, we will take an in-depth look at deriving Monte Carlo estimators from the perspective of various financial instruments.
-I'll denote Monte Carlo estimators that allows for stable FD and bias-free AAD Greeks (at least up to second-order) by Bias-Free Stable (BFS) Monte Carlo estimators.

 Before jumping into the examples, let me refer to the monograph ["Quantitative Finance: Back to Basic Principles"](https://books.google.de/books?hl=en&lr=&id=rLsxBgAAQBAJ&oi=fnd&pg=PP1&ots=1wmraZ3t1W&sig=K-irQaky7v9VS-5QWLFuj5EjROQ&redir_esc=y#v=onepage&q&f=false) by Adil Reghai.
 In chapter 3 of this book, the author describes (coming from a PnL point of view) the validity of the Black & Scholes model for different instruments.
 While the chapter concludes that for some instruments (e.g. European Call options) the Black & Scholes is appropriate, I'll nevertheless try consider the payoff structure of these instruments in the following.
 There is a simple reason for this: even more complex instruments, for which a Monte Carlo estimator might be required, often have features of standard instruments.